deployd/deployd/README.md

  - be client agnostic (usable from browser, servers, mobile apps, etc)
  - be a good web citizen / support native web best practices
  - be a good node citizen / use node best practices
+ - can be hosted by modern cloud platforms
  - support extension through node modules and npm
  - follow the [ways of node](http://www.mikealrogers.com/posts/the-way-of-node.html)
  - follow the [12 factor methodology](http://www.12factor.net/)

 ## modules

 **core**

  - resource - base module, mountable at a URL
- - router - determines a resource based on a URL
  - collection - allows users to query, save, and delete JSON objects
  - users collection - allows users to register / login / logout
+ - ??? - allow users to listen and emit events
  - file system - allows users to upload / download / stream files
+ - router - determines a resource based on a URL
  - emitter - global message bus / event emitter
  - sessions - manage authentication of users
  - resources - internal access to mounted resources